instill-ai/typescript-sdk/ReadMe.md

 Guidance on how to incorporate the SDK into other applications.

-## Guidelines:
+## Contribution Guidelines:

-Recommendations for best practices while using the SDK.
+Please refer to the [Contributing Guidelines](./.github/CONTRIBUTING.md) for more details.

 ## Release Notes:
 [Release](./CHANGELOG.md)